nodeloophole/nodeloophole.github.io/content.md

 # Efficiency != Productivity

-Productivity = measure of units produced.
+* Productivity = measure of units produced
-Efficiency = amount of resources used and waste created.
+* Efficiency = amount of resources used and waste created

-When there is less waste, capacity to produce more increases.
+When there is less waste, there is more capacity to produce.

 ---
 ##### Increasing efficiency